die-wegmeister/Wegmeister.DatabaseStorage/Readme.md

 ```

-### Add DatabaseStorage using the new Neos Form-Builder
+### Add DatabaseStorage using the Neos Form Builder

-You can also use the DatabseStorage with the new [Neos.Form.Builder](https://github.com/neos/form-builder).
+You can also use the DatabseStorage with the [Neos.Form.Builder](https://github.com/neos/form-builder) package.
-You should be able to simply add DatabaseStorage as a finisher to your formular.
+You can simply add DatabaseStorage as a finisher to your form.

-Don't forget to set an (unique) `identifier`!
+Don't forget to set a (unique) `identifier`!

 ## Available settings